Final Score: Format

 The programme provides viewers with the results from the main football matches played on that day.
 The presenters are joined by two studio pundits discussing the day's play whilst watching the Premier League games in the studio and this is supplemented by reporters at all of the Premier League matches.
 There are also reporters at every EFL Championship match and at the top games in EFL League One and EFL League Two, and at least one Scottish Professional Football League game.
 Mark Clemmit or Kelly Somers provides regular roundups of the top stories from the rest of the EFL matches.
 The programme also includes interviews with managers and players.

-Just after 17:00, when all of the results are in, they are read by Mike West.
-The round-up covers games from the Premier League, EFL Championship, EFL League One, EFL League Two and the Vanarama National League in England, in Scotland the four divisions of the William Hill Scottish Professional Football League as well as the Welsh Premier League in Wales and the Irish League in Northern Ireland.
+Just after 17:00, when all of the results are in, the classified results are read out.
+The round-up covers games from the Premier League, EFL Championship, EFL League One, EFL League Two and the National League in England, in Scotland the four divisions of the William Hill Scottish Professional Football League as well as the Cymru Premier in Wales and the Irish League in Northern Ireland.
 Next is a review of the league tables in England and Scotland and this is followed by post-game interviews with managers, conducted by the commentators for Match of the Day.
 After the main BBC television broadcast has finished the programme continues until 17:30 on the Red Button.